LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/ShiftStatusGuide.md

 #### Setting the skill ID

-Prior to calling on the Shift Status API, you will need to set the Skill ID that is being escalated to.
+Prior to calling on the Shift Status API, you'll need to set the skill ID that is being escalated to.
 This is typically done with a switch statement within a function defined in Global Functions, setting variables based on a user’s intent.
-An example of this function can be found in our Simple Router template and is as follows:
+An example of this function can be found in our [Simple Router template](conversation-builder-bot-templates-simple-router.html) and is as follows:

 ```javascript
 // FILL IN THE APPROPRIATE SKILL & INTENT INFORMATION